Things to Do in Lisbon, Portugal – A Travel Guide

 Filled with charm, and literally stacked with ambiance, Lisbon’s hilly streets offer many days (and many crazy nights) of sweet sweet exploration.

-Thre are so many things to do in Lison.
+There are SOO many things to do in Lisbon.
 Portugal’s capital city wasted no time sucking us in.
 Within a couple of hours of arriving we found ourselves walking up and down the cobblestone hills of Lisbon’s Alfama district, ensnared by the allure of its old world charm.

 Past courtyard cafes, down crooked stone streets, beyond the flitting sounds of mournful Fado music Lisbon constantly encouraged us to explore around the next corner.

 While it might sound like we’re writing a hyperbolic love song, we promise we aren’t exaggerating.
 Lisbon charmed our pants off.
 And if you like historic cities that have done a remarkable job of preserving their past you’ll feel exactly as we did.
 Doubly so if you enjoy wandering down vibrant streets, enjoying good weather nearly all year round, and friendly-as-all-heck locals.